Instructions to authors

-Manuscripts should be sent, in triplicate, to the Secretary, Royal Irish Academy, 19 Dawson Street, Dublin 2, Ireland, and should include the author’s permanent address.
+Manuscripts should be submitted to email@example.com.
 The manuscript will not be returned to the author, who should therefore keep a complete copy.
 Proofs will be sent to the author once; the author is expected to read them carefully and return them promptly.
-The author may be charged for changes against the manuscript made by him/her in the proof.

-Manuscripts must be typed on one side only of A4 paper, in 12pt font, double spaced, with wide margins, and three copies submitted.
+Manuscripts must be typed on one side only of A4 paper, in 12pt font, double spaced, with wide margins.
 The text should be in a clear, concise style and written in English.
 Submission of the manuscript is taken to mean that the contents are original and that no similar paper will be submitted to another journal.
 All the pages of the submitted manuscript should be numbered consecutively and the approximate position of illustrations and tables clearly indicated in the text on the left-hand margin.

 Papers will be accepted for publication by the Editors on the advice of at least one referee.
 They should conform to the following layout:

 (a) Research papers should not exceed 15,000 words; discussion papers should not exceed one printed page (approximately 600 words).